iceplant/how_did_that_make_you_feel/README.md

 check csrf stuff in settings.py         'rest_framework.authentication.BasicAuthentication', vs session auth in REST_FRAMEWORK

 remove CORS allow all origins before going to prod!!!

+CSRF issue:
+1. check whether you're using localhost or 127.0.0.1 for everything
+2. check whether you're using HTTP or HTTPS for everything
+3. check that the cookies are getting fetching from the cache on each new request.
+There doesn't seem to be a way to watch for cookie changes, so you just need to fetch them each time.
+4. try in firefox? idk if that actually helped